XXXTentacion: Stabbing of Tablez

-Dylan Turner, known professionally as Tablez, a New Jersey native studying at Full Sail University, managed XXXTentacion and his best friend Ski Mask the Slump God in 2016.
+Dylan Turner, known professionally as Tablez, a New Jersey native studying at Full Sail University, managed Onfroy and his best friend Ski Mask the Slump God in 2016.
 Due to Onfroy's inexperience in music and Tablez's inexperience in management, they agreed that Tablez would be paid only in the proceeds from the song "Look at Me!".

 One night, Ski Mask and Tablez got into an argument while at Tablez's apartment, which led to Ski Mask storming out.
 Ski Mask later called Onfroy while drunk and lied that Tablez had taken thousands from Onfroy.
 According to Tablez's account, days later an angry Onfroy and others broke into Tablez's apartment and Onfroy shouted, "What if I stab you?
 What if I fucking stab you?" while poking a knife towards Tablez's stomach, stopping just a few inches short and then pulling back.
 Tablez said that he did not know if Onfroy meant to stab him, because Onfroy said in shock, "Oh fuck", after Tablez exclaimed to Onfroy that he had stabbed him.
 However, the blade sank into his abdomen.
 Tablez recounted that Onfroy and the others then stole his laptop and fled.

 Tablez required emergency surgery and suffered life-changing injuries.
 He pledged to drop charges against Onfroy if his computer could be returned, saying that he "didn't want one bad choice to define who [Onfroy] was."
 Tablez stuck to his word despite all its files being deleted.
 Onfroy paid for the entirety of Tablez's hospital bills, and later apologized to Tablez and thanked him for dropping the charges, stating to him, "Thank you for dropping the charges.
 As fucked up as the situation is, I am forever in your debt."
 When asked if he thought Onfroy was genuinely changing later in life to become a better person, Tablez responded, "Yes.
 Deep down we all are."

 Robbery, assault with a deadly weapon, and home invasion charges

 On July 14, 2016, days after being bailed for stabbing Tablez, Onfroy was arrested and charged with robbery, assault with a deadly weapon, and home invasion committed in November 2015.
 According to the arrest report, Onfroy entered the home of Che Thomas with three other people, armed with a firearm.
 After pistol-whipping Thomas three times, Onfroy escaped the home with an iPad, an iPhone, a Sony PlayStation Portable, and $20.

 Onfroy was arrested in Orlando originally, but was later transferred to Orange County.
 His constant relocations were due to an eventually successful plan by prosecutors to find a jurisdiction that would charge him as an adult for a crime committed as a juvenile.
 He was released on a $10,000 bond in September 2016.
-He pleaded no contest to the charges and was ultimately sentenced to six years probation.
+Following Thomas requesting that Onfroy not receive prison time, Onfroy pleaded no contest to the charges and was ultimately sentenced to six years probation.